cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 In this tutorial, we will walk through creating an application that communicates with a password-protected PostgreSQL database via the Secretless broker. _The application does not need to know anything about the credentials required to connect to the database;_ the admin super-user who provisions and configures the database will also configure Secretless to be able to communicate with it.
 The developer writing the application only needs to know the socket or address that Secretless is listening on to proxy the connection to the PostgreSQL backend.

-If you'd rather just see the whole thing working end to end, check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suite your needs.
+If you'd rather just see the whole thing working end to end, check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suit your needs.

 We are going to do the following: